 Julius and Ethel Rosenberg

 Ethel and Julius Rosenberg in 1951 Julius Rosenberg (May 12, 1918 – June 19, 1953) and Ethel Rosenberg (née Greenglass; September 28, 1915 – June 19, 1953) were an American married couple who were convicted of spying for the Soviet Union, including providing top-secret information about American radar, sonar, jet propulsion engines, and nuclear weapon designs.
-Convicted of espionage in 1951, they were executed by the federal government of the United States in 1953 at Sing Sing Correctional Facility in Ossining, New York, becoming the first American civilians to be executed for such charges and the first to be executed during peacetime.
+Convicted of espionage in 1951, they were executed by the federal government of the United States in 1953 at Sing Sing in Ossining, New York, becoming the first American civilians to be executed for such charges and the first to be executed during peacetime.
 Other convicted co-conspirators were sentenced to prison, including Ethel's brother, David Greenglass (who had made a plea agreement), Harry Gold, and Morton Sobell.
-Klaus Fuchs, a German scientist working in Los Alamos, was convicted in the United Kingdom.
+Klaus Fuchs, a German scientist working at Los Alamos Laboratory, was convicted in the United Kingdom.
+For decades, many people, including the Rosenbergs' sons (Michael and Robert Meeropol), have maintained that Ethel was innocent of spying and have sought an exoneration on her behalf from multiple U.S. presidents.

-Showing 1 - 1 results of 1 for search 'Rosenberg, Julius', query time: 0.02s Refine Results
+Showing 1 - 1 results of 1 for search 'Rosenberg, Julius', query time: 0.01s Refine Results

 1